 But whatever the case may be, you may like to restore those previously removed apps on your Android.
 We urge that you not be concerned because there are ways to recover such deleted apps.
 We’ll walk you through the many strategies you may use to get those apps back onto your Android in this blog.
 So, let’s not waste any time and get started.

-Is it Possible to See Recently Deleted Apps on Android?
+Can You See Recently Deleted Apps on Android?

 Before we go any further, we should point out that Android allows us to recover those apps.
 So, don’t worry if you have problems retrieving them; we can assure you that the process is much more straightforward than you imagined.